-New Jersey indicates that they are in the process of conducting their RACT analysis and have not determined if further RACT rules are required.
-Connecticut adopted their 2015 ozone NAAQS RACT SIP requirements in conjunction with their 2008 ozone NAAQS RACT SIP requirements and the 2015 ozone NAAQS RACT requirements remain unchanged.
-New York and Maryland are in the process of developing RACT regulations.
-No response was received from the other states in the OTR that were contacted (Delaware, Virginia, Massachusetts, Connecticut, Rhode Island, New Hampshire, Vermont and Maine).
+New Jersey indicates that they are in the process of conducting their RACT analysis for the 2015 ozone NAAQS and have not determined if further RACT rules are required.
+Connecticut adopted their 2015 ozone NAAQS RACT SIP requirements in conjunction with their 2008 ozone NAAQS RACT SIP requirements, and the 2015 ozone NAAQS RACT requirements have generally remained unchanged.

+New York and Maryland are in the process of developing their respective RACT III regulations.
+No response was received from the other states in the OTR that were contacted (Delaware, Virginia, Massachusetts, Rhode Island, New Hampshire, Vermont and Maine).

-This proposed rulemaking would improve the Commonwealth's ability to compete with other states by eliminating, in most cases, the time-consuming and costly case-by-case RACT review procedure that the owners and operators of affected facilities had to complete in the past to meet the RACT requirements implemented under §§ 129.91-129.95 (relating to stationary sources of NOX and VOCs) for the 1-hour ozone standard and §§ 129.96-129.100 (relating to additional RACT requirements for major sources of NOX and VOCs).
+This final-form rulemaking will improve the Commonwealth's ability to compete with other states by establishing new additional presumptive RACT requirements and RACT emission limitations.
+This final-form rulemaking further provides a more administratively efficient and less resource-intensive alternative, in most cases, to the time-consuming and costly case-by-case RACT proposal review procedure that the owners and operators of affected facilities had to complete in the past to meet the RACT requirements implemented under §§ 129.91-129.95 (relating to stationary sources of NO_X and VOCs) for the 1-hour ozone standard and §§ 129.96-129.100 (relating to additional RACT requirements for major sources of NO_X and VOCs) for the 1997 and 2008 8-hour ozone standards.
 See 24 Pa.B.
 467 (January 15, 1994) and 46 Pa.B.
 2036 (April 23, 2016).

-The Ozone Transport Commission (OTC) has directed OTC Staff and the OTC Stationary and Area Source (SAS) Committee to perform technical analyses to assist OTC states in developing cost-effective strategies to reduce ozone-forming pollutants as required by the CAA.
-OTC staff and SAS members collect, compile and distribute technical information to support state RACT analyses.
+The Ozone Transport Commission (OTC) has directed OTC Staff and the OTC Stationary and Area Source (SAS) Committee to perform technical analyses to assist OTC states in developing cost-effective strategies to reduce ozone-forming pollutants as required by section 176A the CAA (42 U.S.C.A. § 7506a).
+OTC staff and OTC SAS Committee members collect, compile and distribute technical information to support state RACT analyses.
 Information includes state data on control strategies, regulatory limits and cost-effectiveness.
-Where possible, SAS may recommend cost-effectiveness thresholds for presumptive and case-by-case basis RACT determinations.
+Where possible, the OTC SAS Committee may recommend cost-effectiveness thresholds for presumptive and case-by-case basis RACT determinations.
+The Department has taken the OTC's recommendations into account in developing this final-form rulemaking and expects that neighboring states in the OTR will likewise consider these recommendations in development of their respective RACT regulations.